tc39/proposal-import-attributes/README.md

 import("foo.json", { assert: { type: "json" } })
 ```

 The second parameter to `import()` is an options bag, with the only option currently defined to be `assert`: the value here is an object containing the import assertions.
-There are no other current proposals for entries to put in the options bag, but better safe than sorry with forward-compatibility.
+The options bag can be extended by follow-up proposals, i.e. the [Import reflection](https://github.com/tc39/proposal-import-reflection) proposal defines a `reflect` option.

 ### Integration of modules into environments